opeolluwa/backend-for-humans/src/module_5/scripts/conditional.md

 2. The conditional evaluation can contain zero or more `elif`
 3. The base case, or the fallback must be handled by an `else`

-Consider this example, we will read the input from the user and check if it a color of the rainbow
+Consider this example, we will read the input from the user and check if it is a rainbow color.

 ```sh
 {{#include ../../code-samples/module_5/is-rainbow-color}}